experimentzone-team/ExperimentZoneSite/collections/_posts/2022-06-07-big-lift-podcast.md

 I think I basically learned that I was jealous of people who got to do optimization so I was in my career as a qualitative user experience researcher.
 What that means is I was running a lot of user testing, interviews, and usability studies, really getting to the nitty-gritty of how people use products, how they move through their lives, and what that intersection of technology and human looks like.
 It was very fun.
 It's very energizing.
 But I had come from an economics degree and really loved hard data and being able to make decisions at that intersection.

-With the research on Google Optimize, I was interviewing people who got to look at user experiences and then have a quantitative approach to testing out their hypotheses for whether those changes would really work or not in the real world.
+With the research on Google Optimize*, I was interviewing people who got to look at user experiences and then have a quantitative approach to testing out their hypotheses for whether those changes would really work or not in the real world.

 I always felt as a user experience researcher, this lingering question of, yes, we saw it in the lab, yes, we learned about this behavior but does it hold up in the real world, and optimization and A/B testing really passes that bar of saying, we've learned about it, we've thought about it, we've really researched it upfront, and let's validate it in the real world as well.
 I ended up transitioning careers after working on the product and becoming director of the optimization.
 <br/><br/>